 Remarks of Gary M. Epstein

-Thus, the purpose of the Incentive Auctions Notice is to develop a rulemaking record that will enable us to meet the challenges presented by the Spectrum Act’s unique grant of incentive auction authority to the Commission.
-It is important that we all recognize that the broadcast television spectrum incentive auction will be the first such auction ever attempted worldwide.
+The purpose of the Incentive Auctions Notice is to develop a rulemaking record that will enable the FCC to meet the challenges presented by the Spectrum Act’s unique grant of incentive auction authority to the Commission.
+The broadcast television spectrum incentive auction will be the first such auction ever attempted worldwide.
 It will be a groundbreaking event for the broadcast television, mobile wireless, and technology sectors of our economy.
 It presents a significant financial opportunity for broadcasters who choose to participate.
 We also are well aware of the valuable service provided by broadcasters who remain on the air and will continue providing the public with local, free over-the-air television service.
 At the same time, the spectrum reclaimed through the incentive auction will promote economic growth and enhance America’s global competitiveness, increase the speed, capacity and ubiquity of mobile broadband service, and accelerate the smartphone and tablet-led mobile revolution, benefitting consumers and businesses throughout the country.
-This proceeding is an important component of the Commission’s commitment and efforts to make additional licensed and unlicensed spectrum available for broadband.
+This proceeding is an important component of the Commission’s commitment and efforts to make additional spectrum available for broadband.

 The incentive auction of broadcast television spectrum will have three major pieces: (1) a “reverse auction” in which broadcast television licensees submit bids to voluntarily relinquish spectrum usage rights in exchange for payments; (2) a reorganization or “repacking” of the broadcast television bands in order to free up a portion of the UHF band for other uses; and (3) a “forward auction” of initial licenses for flexible use of the newly available spectrum.
 Each of the three pieces presents distinct policy, auction design, implementation and other issues, and the statute in a number of cases imposes specific requirements for each piece.
 At the same time, all three pieces are interdependent: the amount of spectrum available in the forward auction will depend on reverse auction bids and repacking, winning reverse auction bidders will be paid from the forward auction proceeds, and our repacking methodology will help to determine which reverse auction bids we accept and what channels we assign the broadcast stations that remain on the air.
 For the incentive auction to succeed, all three pieces must work together, which requires a careful balancing of all interests.